Introducing

 PRISM 2030 Farmer: Stephen Doble

-Beef and arable farmer Stephen Doble finishes 120 Angus cross cattle for ABP’s Blade Farming scheme in South Oxfordshire.
+Beef and arable farmer Stephen Doble finishes 120 Angus cross cattle for ABP’s Integrated Farming scheme in South Oxfordshire.
 All cattle are grazed on the floodplain and finished on cereals and silage, grown on the farm.

 Over the past two years, Stephen has been focusing primarily on improving his grazing management and reducing his fertiliser use by introducing herbal leys, which has also reduced his reliance on wormers.